 A brisk wind blew us into Porto di Levante.
 The town is small.
 There’s a handful of restaurants and shops along the two main streets (one heading to the crater trail and the other by the mud baths and the beach).
 However, travelers don’t come here for shopping and entertainment, this is an ecotourism destination.
 You visit Vulcano Island for one of three reasons: hiking the crater, lounging on one of Italy’s black sand beaches, or soaking in the thermal waters of the mud baths.
 We had plans for two of the three.

-After getting off the ferry, we immediately headed to the right between the two yellow-discolored rock mounds in search of the mud baths (the signs pointing to Laghetto di Fanghi should have been our first clue if we spoke Italian).
+After getting off the ferry, we immediately headed to the right between the two yellow-discolored rock mounds in search of the muddy waters (the signs pointing to Laghetto di Fanghi should have been our first clue if we spoke Italian).
 Our plan was to immediately dip into the thermal springs and mud baths of Laghetto di Fanghi in Vulcano.

 The springs were easy to find–we just let our nose guide us to the source of the sulfur smell.
 We are not novices to sulfur springs, having visited them from Colorado to Budapest.
 However, we’ve never encountered such a strong smell.
 Many visitors report being physically nauseated by the smell.
 We were there on a day with a stiff breeze and found the smell to be strong, but certainly not overpowering.